edran/.dotfiles/ergodox/README.md

-# ErgodoxEZ firmware compiler
+# ErgodoxEZ configuration

-This is a small docker image that has a script and all the dependencies needed an **Ergodox EZ** firmware.
-It uses the latest available Quantum Mechanical Keyboard Firmware.
+This directory contains my own **ErgodoxEZ** configuration, plus a small docker image with a script and all the dependencies needed to build its firmware using the latest available Quantum Mechanical Keyboard Firmware.

+Furthermore, it automatically clones a [fork](edran/teensy_loader_cli) of `teensy_loader_cli` which builds on MacOS using libusb instead of HID (because karabiner-elements somehow interferes with HID).

 ## Usage